 When you create a Kids Account, you’ll be able to sign in and switch between yours and theirs, just like Netflix.
-You will control their account, and can decide how much or how little they can be involved.
+You'll control their account, and decide how much or how little they are involved.

 🚨 Important: Because your child is under 18, legally they aren’t allowed to manage their own investments.